Coach vs Mentor

 This acts as a constant reminder to team members of their purpose.
 It also allows others that interact with the team.
 Ultimately, this will lead to an understanding as to why your team exists and what drives it to succeed.

-A List of Values for a Leadership Charter for Virgin and Alibaba with their logos
+Examples of Leadership Charters for Virgin and Alibaba

 Team Mapping